influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/production_installation/meta_node_installation.md

 Please note that a cluster with only one meta node is **not** recommended for production environments.

-## Step 3: Join the Meta Nodes to the Cluster
+## Step 3: Join the meta nodes to the cluster

 From one and only one meta node, join all meta nodes including itself.
 In our example, from `enterprise-meta-01`, run: